-- ❖ 48 fixed penalty notices were served for litter and dog fouling; - Over £1m of adaptions were funded to support people with disabilities to remain in their homes: - The average time to process new Housing Benefits claims (in calendar days) was 13.5 days against target of 15 days; - 99.2% of fly tipping incidents were removed within 4 working days;
+- 28 fixed penalty notices were served for litter and dog fouling. - Average time to process new Housing Benefits claims (in calendar days) was 13.8 days against a target of 15 days. - Our Bonington theatre saw over 40,000 visits 99.2% of fly tipping incidents were removed within 4 working days. - Our Bonington theatre saw over 40,000 visits.